RobinLe0/RobinLe0/README.md

 You can use my code for your own projects!
 Just make sure to apply my [license terms](LicenseInfo.md).

 ### ⬇ External executable downloads
-Since my old repos are the home of multiple unrelated applications/libraries and the GitHub release feed is designed for this, I outsourced downloads of executables to my own website.
+Since my old repos are the home of multiple unrelated applications/libraries and the GitHub release feed isn't really designed for this, I outsourced downloads of executables to my own website.
 [Download executables here](https://download.robinle.de/github/)